-For the fiscal period ended March 31, 2020, Krane paid Skyrock \$4,999 in sub-advisory fees with respect to Fund.
-For the fiscal period ended March 31, 2021, Krane paid Skyrock \$70,807 in sub-advisory fees with respect to Fund.
+For the fiscal period ended March 31, 2021, Krane paid 3D/L \$0 in sub-advisory fees with respect to Fund.
+For the fiscal period ended March 31, 2022, Krane paid 3D/L \$0 in sub-advisory fees with respect to Fund.

-The SkyRock Sub-Advisory Agreement will automatically terminate if assigned, and may be terminated without penalty at any time: (1) by Krane upon sixty (60) days' written notice to SkyRock; (2) by a vote of a majority of the Trustees or by a vote of a majority of the outstanding voting securities of KDFI upon (60) days' written notice to SkyRock; (3) by SkyRock upon sixty (60) days' written notice to the Board and Krane; or immediately upon written notice by Krane or SkyRock if (A) the license, approval, authorization or consent held by Krane or SkyRock which is required for the performance of its obligations under the Sub-Advisory Agreement and which has been granted or given by any relevant regulatory authority, is terminated or suspended; (B) Krane or SkyRock commits a material breach of the Sub-Advisory Agreement that is uncured within thirty (30) days of notice; (C) any step is taken with a view to the winding up, bankruptcy or administration of Krane or SkyRock; (D) any adverse finding is made in respect of, or official sanction imposed on, Krane or SkyRock by any relevant regulatory authority which would be likely to affect its ability to perform its obligations under the Agreement; or (E) a relevant regulatory authority has held, or is likely to hold, Krane or SkyRock to be in breach of any regulatory or other duties in relation to the Sub-Advisory Agreement.
-The Sub-Advisory Agreement will continue in effect provided that annually such continuance is specifically approved by a vote of the Trustees, including the affirmative votes of a majority of the Trustees who are not parties to the Advisory Agreement or "interested persons" (as defined in the 1940 Act) of any such party or by the vote of shareholders.
+The Sub-Advisory Agreement will automatically terminate if assigned, and may be terminated without penalty at any time: (1) by Krane upon sixty (60) days' written notice to 3D/L; (2) by a vote of a majority of the Trustees or by a vote of a majority of the outstanding voting securities of the Fund upon (60) days' written notice to 3D/L; (3) by 3D/L upon sixty (60) days' written notice to the Board and Krane; or immediately upon written notice by Krane or 3D/L if (A) the license, approval, authorization or consent held by Krane or 3D/L which is required for the performance of its obligations under the Sub-Advisory Agreement and which has been granted or given by any relevant regulatory authority, is terminated or suspended; (B) Krane or 3D/L commits a material breach of the Sub-Advisory Agreement that is uncured within thirty (30) days of notice; (C) any step is taken with a view to the winding up, bankruptcy or administration of Krane or 3D/L; (D) any adverse finding is made in respect of, or official sanction imposed on, Krane or 3D/L by any relevant regulatory authority which would be likely to affect its ability to perform its obligations under the Sub-Advisory Agreement; or (E) a relevant regulatory authority has held, or is likely to hold, Krane or 3D/L to be in breach of any regulatory or other duties in relation to the Sub-Advisory Agreement.
+After an initial period of two years, the Sub-Advisory Agreement will continue in effect provided that annually such continuance is specifically approved by a vote of the Trustees, including the affirmative votes of a majority of the Trustees who are not parties to the Sub-Advisory Agreement or "interested persons" (as defined in the 1940 Act) of any such party, cast at a meeting called for the purpose of considering such approval, or by the vote of shareholders.